 Category: Gaming

 Code: D-Blood is a multiplayer online role-playing game with movie-like performances and an interesting storyline.
 In promoting the service, the company used gaming influencers who broadcast their gaming experience.
-For example, Hayato, a 800K subscribed Youtuber, explained the attractive points of the game and the characters.
+For example, Hayato, an 800K subscribed Youtuber, explained the attractive points of the game and the characters.

 3. Qoo 10 Netshopping